Updated: Jul 16, 2020

-I took a trip to Mexico a few years ago and found out the hard way that they apparently do not have a 'code of standard' for each step to be the same height as the next step.
+I took a trip to Mexico a few years ago and found out the hard way that they do not have a 'code of standard' for each step to be the same height as the next step.
 I can't tell you how many times I tripped up and down the steps!
 It was almost a daily occurrence!
-I was so used to step standards in America that I "assumed" that each step I took would be safe.
-Because this was not the case in Mexico I had to give focused attention whenever I took the stairs and account for this different measurement.
-I had to be intentional so that I would not fall.
+I was so used to the standards in America that I "assumed" that each step I took would be the same height.
+This assumption was not safe.
+I had to give focused attention whenever I took the stairs and account for this different measurement.
+I had to be intentional so that I would not keep falling.

 It is the same in life.
 Our principles are the standards that we live by, the straight lines that we can use to make decisions.
 They guide us as we set priorities, relate with people, do our work, and champion what is important to us.
 How we go about making decisions and choosing our actions to make a difference matters.
 Unless we establish a 'true north' for making decisions we will be ineffective to make a lasting impact in the different areas of our life.